-Shiro dashi (literally “white dashi”) is an amber-colored condiment used to deepen the flavor of dishes without turning them brown.
+Shiro dashi (literally “white dashi”) is an amber-colored condiment that deepens the flavor of dishes without turning brown.
 As food presentation is vital in Japanese cuisine, it is a way to preserve the natural colors while also serving as a seasoning.
-It’s an all-purpose seasoning you could use for soba and udon noodles, chawanmushi, tamagoyaki, oyakodon, oden, and takikomi gohan.
+It’s an all-purpose seasoning for soba and udon noodles, chawanmushi, tamagoyaki, oyakodon, oden, and takikomi gohan.

 What Does It Taste

-It’s sweet, salty, and savory, and on the salty side compared to mentsuyu.
+It’s sweet, salty, savory, and salty compared to mentsuyu.
 Don’t let the light color fool you; it’s pretty salty.
-Unlike soy sauce, which has a straightforward salty taste with a hint of umami, shiro dashi is more delicate and full-bodied.
+Unlike soy sauce, which has a straightforward salty taste with a hint of umami, it is more delicate and full-bodied.

 How To Use

 Use like regular mentsuyu.
 It’s great for everything from noodle dishes, rice bowls, and hot pots to the tempura dipping sauce.
-It’s a concentrate, so dilute it with hot or cold water as necessary.
+It’s a concentrate; dilute it with hot or cold water as necessary.
 Oftentimes, the label on the bottle will suggest a ratio of water to shiro dashi.

-You could also use it to add a boost of umami to non-Japanese dishes.
-Add a few dribbles to pasta sauce, soups, marinades, stews, and more.
+You could also use it to boost umami to non-Japanese dishes.
+Add dribbles to pasta sauce, soups, marinades, and stews.

 How to Make Homemade Shiro Dashi